adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 - SSL/TLS termination
 - Named based virtual hosting

-While the specific configuration of these options is outside the scope of this article, providing Ingress using the NGINX controller offers a far more robust way to access the Jupyter instance than kubectl port-forward.
+While the specific configuration of these options is outside the scope of this article, providing Ingress using the NGINX/Traefik/etc. controller offers a far more robust way to access the Jupyter instance than `kubectl port-forward`.

 The code listing below shows an example of a TLS-terminated Ingress controller that will forward to the pod/service created earlier.
 The TLS certificate is provisioned using cert-manager.
 For details on cert-manager, see the project's homepage.